jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 Insufficient network capacity in nodes would lead to increasing delay or packet drops, which will degrade the quality of service for applications.

-We propose a **Network-Aware Scheduling framework** for Kubernetes that focus on delivering low latency to end-users and ensuring bandwidth reservations in pod scheduling.
+We propose a series of **Network-Aware Scheduling Plugins** for Kubernetes that focus on delivering low latency to end-users and ensuring bandwidth reservations in pod scheduling.

 This work significantly extends the previous work open-sourced [here](https://github.com/jpedro1992/sfc-controller)